Ashes 2019: Ben Stokes matches Ian Botham and Andrew Flintoff feats in remarkable win

 England's remarkable summer started with some genius from Stokes, a stunning one-handed catch on the boundary in their Cricket World Cup opener against South Africa that prompted those exact words from Sky Sports' Nasser Hussain.

-After then playing a major hand in some Super-Over madness that saw England lift said World Cup, Stokes was again at the heart of a truly incredibly win at Headingley, one to rival not only that late Lord's drama in mid-July but anything in cricket that has come before.
+After then playing a major hand in some Super-Over madness that saw England lift said World Cup, Stokes was again at the heart of a truly incredible win at Headingley on Sunday, one to rival not only that late Lord's drama in mid-July but anything in cricket that has come before.

+"I'm not sure I've seen anything better than that on a Test ground," was Australian great Ricky Ponting's reaction.
+"Some of that hitting today was just brilliant, but also the decision-making under the most extreme pressure."

 England vs Australia